 - Technology enabled customer engagement and continuous innovation

 - A complete set of counter-measures against Money Laundering and the financing of terrorism and proliferation, covering the required legal, regulatory and operational measures through and through knowledge set

 - In-depth knowledge & willingness to attain knowledge on principles for mobile financial services Infrastructures.

-- Understanding and willingness to attain in depth knowledge and hands-on core banking platform integration with MFS systems, architecture, banking grade switching and rules around same
+- Understanding and willingness to attain in-depth knowledge and hands-on core banking platform integration with MFS systems, architecture, banking grade switching and rules around the same

 These policies from Ministries of Innovation MNOs are the best admirer and advantage takers.
-Sadly for majority of the banks this is still unknown path and some not a preferred route.
-AI technologies offers banks an opportunity to reinvent banking processes and gain unprecedented advantages.
+Sadly for the majority of the banks, this is still unknown path and some, not a preferred route.
+AI technologies offer banks an opportunity to reinvent banking processes and gain unprecedented advantages.
 Even more remarkably, it does so in conjunction with a step change in the customer experience.

 Conclusion – Why banks should reinvent banking in the era of artificial intelligence.
-Adopt the change before change change you.
-Banks needs to adapt to new business model to remain partner of banking otherwise its not far where banks will loose banking for ever.
+Adopt the change before the change you.
+Banks need to adapt to a new business model to remain a partner of banking otherwise it’s not far where banks will lose banking forever.
 Opportunities are countless; one who seizes them first gets the upper hand.
 Thanks to regulation and central bank support through the Ministry of Innovation.
 Get up, spread your wings and grab as much sky (I guess there is no more land left) as you can.

 #WeTransformLives, #iTransformLives, #MobilePayments

 ====================== About the Author =================================

 Read about Author at : About Me